hiteshjoshi1/commands/aws_learn/aws.iam.md

 - Power User - can do everything except management of grops and users within IAM.
 - By default new User in AWS will have no access

+### ARN - Amazon Resource Name

+Any resource can be uniquely identified with an ARN.

+arn:partition:service: region:accountId:   resource/resource_type, resource: qualifier
+1. partition - aws, aws-cn (AWS china partition)
+2. service - s3, ec2, rds,
+3. region - us-east-1 , eu-central-1
+4. 12 digit account id

+Examples
+1. arn:aws:iam::1234567:user/hitesh (where 1234567 is accountId, user is resource type and hitesh is the resource)
+2. arn:aws:s3:::my_bucket_name/image.png (an image in s3)
+3. arn:aws:dynamodb:us-east-1:1223455:table/orders (a table in a user account in dyanamo db)
+4. arn:aws:ec2:us-east-1:1223445: instance/* (All ec2 instances in a region and an account 1223445)

+### IAM Policies

+2 types of IAM policies
+- Identiity policies ( attached to IAM user, group or role)
+- Resource based policies (attached to resources SQS queues, S3 buckets,KMS encryption keys)

+A policy has to be attached to have an effect.A policy document is a list of statement in JSON.

+Any that is not explicitly allowed == implicitly denied Explicit deny > everything else
+AWS joins all applicable polciies

+Policies can be:
+- AWS managed policies
+- Customer managed policies.
+- Inline policy

+### Permission Boundaries

+- Used to delegate administration to other users
+- AWS supports permissions boundaries for IAM entitiees(user and roles)
+- prevent privelege escalaton or unnecessarily broad permissions.
+- control maximum permissions an IAM policy can grant

+Use cases for permissions boundaries:
+- Devs creating roles for lambda functions.
+- Application owners creating roles for ec2 instances.
+- admins creating adhoc users.

+Say a user with Administrator Access --> apply Permission boundaries --> give say Dynamo Db full access

 ## Advanced IAM

 ### AWS Directory Services